Free Software

 Spreadsheets

-SpreadCE http://www.byedesign.freeserve.co.uk/ works on multiple systems including windows, pda's and other stuff.
+SpreadCE http://www.byedesign.co.uk/ works on multiple systems including windows, pda's and other stuff.
 Shareware, but not limited.

-Some of the office suites listed on the page below also have spreadsheets
+Some office suites also have spreadsheets

 Databases